 - Heart attack

-According to a case study that examined a 4-year-old Labrador who had eaten Easter chocolates, the dog vomited a small amount of brown liquid, was visibly shaking, and was restless with rigid muscles.
-Vets found that these were all symptoms of chocolate toxicity and were able to diagnose and remedy the problem, all while proving that chocolate is a toxic substance for pups.
+One study examined a 4-year-old Labrador who had eaten Easter chocolates.
+The dog vomited a small amount of brown liquid, was visibly shaking, and was restless with rigid muscles.
+Vets discovered that these were all symptoms of chocolate toxicity and were able to diagnose and remedy the problem, all while proving that chocolate is a toxic substance for pups.

-How much chocolate is toxic for dogs is all dependent on the size of your dog and the type of chocolate (and the amount) matter.
-Different kinds of chocolate contain different kinds of and amounts of theobromine, with dark chocolate being the highest.
-A giant dog can handle a touch of chocolate, but tiny dogs are more susceptible to poisoning from small amounts of any kind of chocolate.
+How much chocolate is toxic for dogs is all dependent on the size of the dog, and the type and amount of chocolate they consume.
+Different kinds of chocolate contain varying amounts of theobromine, with dark chocolate being the highest.
+A giant dog can generally handle a touch of milk chocolate, but tiny dogs can be poisoned from small amounts of any kind of chocolate.
 If this info has led you to think that dogs can eat chocolate sometimes, know that any chocolate consumption can pose a serious threat to your pupper's well-being.
 All in all, make sure you take your pup to the vet, or give them a call if you suspect your dog has eaten chocolate, no matter the kind of chocolate or dog.

 How to Train Yourself to Keep Chocolate From Your Dog

-You can also teach your dog the command "leave it."
-If he accidentally does get some chocolate in his mouth, you can advise him to drop it and leave it alone, something that's been proven to save dogs' lives.
+You can also teach your dog the commands, "Leave It" or "Drop It."
+If your pup accidentally does get some chocolate in their mouth, you can tell them to drop it and leave it alone, something that's been proven to save dogs' lives.

-Another helpful training tip is to crate train your pup to ensure that they can calmly wait in their crate and doesn't get into anything harmful while you're away.
+Another helpful training tip is to crate train your dog to ensure that they can calmly wait in their crate and doesn't get into anything harmful while you're away.
 This is pawfect for those mischievous pups!

 How to React if Your Dog Has Eaten Chocolate